dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 The Jacobian values, `"jac_vals"`, should be a tensor with `100,000` x `n_dims` x `n_dims` elements.
 The sample file `lorenz.pt`, in this repository, stores data for one system with this dictionary format.

 Once you have computed data for all systems and stored it in a Python list of dictionaries `systems = [dict1, dict2, dict3, ...]`, execute the code below to run all benchmarks.
-IMPORTANT: The code below takes a LONG time to run, because sequential estimation becomes slower as we increase the number of steps.
+IMPORTANT: The code below takes a LONG time to run, because sequential estimation becomes much slower as we increase the number of steps.

 ```python
 import torch